Orange Cranberry Sourdough Bread

 Then add your flour and salt and mix whole lot together to form a shaggy dough.

-Cover your bowl with cling film or a damp tea towel and let it sit for approximately 1 hour.
+Cover your bowl with cling film or a damp tea towel and let it sit for approximately 1 hour at room temperature.

 Forming Up The Dough